-Vasectomy services can be a great choice for a man if he does not want to have a child biologically in the future – due to personal preference, a partner’s health risks, or the fear of passing on a hereditary illness or disability.
+Vasectomy is a great choice for a man if he does not want to have a child biologically in the future Ė due to personal preference, a partnerís health risks, or the fear of passing on a hereditary illness or disability.
 Itís a great choice for men who have completed their families.
 The service is available for men 21 and over at Planned Parenthood of the St. Louis Region and Southwest Missouri.